BDO Public Sector Conference 2025: From Global Insight to Local Impact

 Healthcare innovation and AI integration

-A significant portion of the conference was dedicated to healthcare innovation, with a focus on how AI is transforming public health and social care systems.
-Dr. Nicola Collyer from the BDO UK shared insights on the work of BDO’s Global Healthcare Thought Leadership Working Group and their mission to drive innovation and best practices in the healthcare sector.
-From AI-powered medication management in the U.S. to co-created digital tools in the Netherlands and cross-national care research in Europe, BDO is helping shape the future of healthcare.
+A significant portion of the conference was dedicated to healthcare innovation, focusing on how AI is transforming public health and social care systems.
+Dr. Nicola Collyer from the BDO UK shared insights into the work of the BDO’s Global Healthcare Thought Leadership Working Group and their mission to drive innovation and best practices in the healthcare sector.
+From AI-powered medication management in the US to co-created digital tools in the Netherlands and cross-national care research in Europe, BDO is helping to shape the future of healthcare.

-A key approach to innovation is embedding AI into clinical and operational workflows to support decision-making, reduce administrative burden, and improve patient outcomes.
+A key approach to innovation involves embedding AI in clinical and operational workflows to support decision-making, reduce administrative burdens and improve patient outcomes.
 This includes predictive analytics for early intervention, automation of routine tasks and the use of digital platforms to enhance care coordination.
-BDO’s global healthcare teams emphasize the importance of interoperability, data governance and responsible AI practices to ensure that technology adoption is both ethical and effective.
+BDO’s global healthcare teams emphasise the importance of interoperability, data governance and responsible AI practices to ensure that the adoption of technology is both ethical and effective.

 In the Netherlands, BDO developed an AI tool for the disability care sector through a hackathon involving three major care providers.
-The tool matches client care requests with provider services using AI algorithms, streamlining the registration and placement process.
-This co-creation approach has already generated strong interest from over 30 care organizations and is being scaled further in 2025.
+The tool uses AI algorithms to match client care requests with provider services, streamlining the registration and placement process.
+This co-creation approach has already generated strong interest from over 30 care organisations and is being scaled up further in 2025.

-On a broader scale, BDO Austria launched a global research initiative to explore sustainable care models, focusing on financing strategies and innovative delivery approaches.
-With participation from Germany, Switzerland, Denmark and the Netherlands, the project aims to position BDO as a global competence hub for care.
+More broadly, BDO Austria has launched a global research initiative to explore sustainable care models, focusing on financing strategies and innovative delivery approaches.
+With participants from Germany, Switzerland, Denmark and the Netherlands, the project aims to position BDO as a global competence hub for care.

-BDO’s commitment to AI-driven healthcare solutions not only supports digital health systems but also ensures that data privacy and security concerns are addressed, safeguarding patient information while improving overall health system efficiencies.
+BDO’s commitment to AI-driven healthcare solutions supports digital health systems and ensures that data privacy and security concerns are addressed, safeguarding patient information while improving overall health system efficiency.

 CSRD reporting as an opportunity to enhance transparency in the Public Sector

 Another major theme discussed was the CSRD (Corporate Sustainability Reporting Directive) and its implications for public sector.
-Tina-Irene Luggens Amundsen, Head of Sustainable Communities Services at BDO Norway, and Job Terlingen, Audit Partner at BDO Netherlands, emphasized how the CSRD and Voluntary Sustainability Reporting for SMEs (VSME) present a strategic opportunity for public sector entities, healthcare providers and not-for-profit organizations.
-As sustainability expectations rise, these sectors are increasingly expected to demonstrate transparency, accountability and alignment with environmental and social goals.
+Tina-Irene Luggens Amundsen, Head of Sustainable Communities Services at BDO Norway, and Job Terlingen, Audit Partner at BDO Netherlands, emphasised that the CSRD and Voluntary Sustainability Reporting for SMEs (VSME) present a strategic opportunity for public sector entities, healthcare providers and not-for-profit organisations.
+As sustainability expectations rise, these sectors are under increasing pressure to demonstrate transparency, accountability and alignment with environmental and social goals.

 Publicly owned entities, such as municipal companies and state-funded institutions, are not only subject to reporting requirements but also play a critical role in shaping regional development strategies and procurement practices.
-By adopting CSRD-aligned reporting, these organizations can strengthen stakeholder trust, improve decision-making and prepare for future regulatory shifts.
-The integration of sustainability metrics into budgeting, procurement and climate adaptation strategies can also enhance operational resilience and public value.
+By adopting CSRD-aligned reporting, these organisations can strengthen stakeholder trust, improve decision-making and prepare for future regulatory changes.
+Integrating sustainability metrics into budgeting, procurement and climate adaptation strategies can also enhance operational resilience and public value.

-A key tool in this transformation is the Double Materiality Analysis (DMA), which helps organizations identify their most significant impacts, risks, and opportunities.
-Developed collaboratively by BDO firms in the Netherlands, Norway, Belgium, Germany and Italy, the DMA methodology supports strategic prioritization and ensures alignment with the European Sustainability Reporting Standards (ESRS).
+A key tool in this transformation is the Double Materiality Analysis (DMA), which helps organisations to identify their most significant impacts, risks and opportunities.
+Developed collaboratively by BDO firms in the Netherlands, Norway, Belgium, Germany and Italy, the DMA methodology supports strategic prioritisation and ensures alignment with the European Sustainability Reporting Standards (ESRS).
 It also enables public sector bodies to communicate their sustainability efforts using the same language and frameworks as the private sector.

-Assurance of selected sustainability KPIs, using standards like ISAE 3000 or the upcoming ISSA 5000, further enhances the credibility of reporting.
-For BDO, this represents a growing market opportunity to support clients in navigating CSRD requirements, building internal capacity and embedding sustainability into core operations.
+Assurance of selected sustainability KPIs, using standards such as ISAE 3000 or the forthcoming ISSA 5000, further enhances the credibility of reporting.
+For BDO, this represents an increasing market opportunity to support clients in navigating CSRD requirements, building their internal capacity and embedding sustainability into core of their operations.
 As the public sector evolves, CSRD reporting is not just a compliance exercise, it’s a catalyst for transparency, trust and transformation.

 Ukraine as one of the focal points for global collaboration

-Andrii Borenkov, Head of Advisory at BDO in Ukraine, presented compelling opportunities for international collaboration with Ukraine, emphasizing the critical role that global partnerships can play in the country’s recovery and development.
-He introduced three open tenders from international donors and international financial institutions (IFIs), highlighting projects where BDO firms across the network can combine their expertise and resources to support Ukraine’s reconstruction efforts.
+Andrii Borenkov, Head of Advisory at BDO in Ukraine, presented compelling opportunities for international collaboration with Ukraine.
+He emphasised the critical role that global partnerships can play in the country’s recovery and development.
+He introduced three open tenders from international donors and international financial institutions (IFIs), highlighting projects in which BDO firms across the network can combine their expertise and resources to support Ukraine’s reconstruction efforts.
 These initiatives span infrastructure, governance and institutional reform —areas where BDO’s cross-border capabilities can deliver high-impact results.

-By leveraging BDO’s global network, firms can collaborate on complex, multi-sectoral projects that require both local insight and international standards of delivery.
+Leveraging BDO’s global network enables firms to collaborate on complex, multi-sectoral projects requiring both local insight and international delivery standards.
 This approach aligns with BDO’s broader commitment to public sector transformation and sustainable development.

-Throughout the conference, it was evident that BDO’s role in public sector transformation is broadening and deepening.
-From cross-border collaborations that bring together resources and expertise from around the world, to digital infrastructure projects that empower governments and communities, BDO’s global network is not just responding to public needs — it’s shaping the systems that deliver them.
+Throughout the conference, it became evident that BDO’s role in public sector transformation is expanding and becoming more significant.
+From cross-border collaborations that pool resources and expertise from around the world, to digital infrastructure projects that empower governments and municipalities, BDO’s global network is doing more than just responding to public needs — it is shaping the systems that deliver them.

-BDO is committed to supporting Ukraine’s recovery through public sector reforms, digital transformation and capacity-building.
-With global expertise and local insight, we’re helping shape Ukraine’s future.
-Contact us to explore how BDO Ukraine can help you navigate the complexities of recovery and transformation.
+BDO is committed to supporting Ukraine’s recovery through public sector reforms, digital transformation and capacity building.
+With our combination of global expertise and local insight, we’re helping shape the future of Ukraine.
+Contact us to explore how BDO in Ukraine can help you navigate the complexities of recovery and transformation.

 Key Contact